-When you notice the car you recently purchased is showing signs of faultiness, the logical first move might be to contact the dealership you bought it from.
+When you notice the car you recently purchased is showing signs of a defect, the logical first move is to contact the dealership you bought it from.
 If the vehicle is still covered under warranty, the dealer might advise you to reach out to the manufacturer for repairs.

-There is one major type of lemon law arbitration pushed by the auto manufacturer:
+There is one major type of vehicle arbitration pushed by the auto manufacturer:

 Choosing this route means you will be going up against a panel of arbitrators sponsored by the manufacturer.
 These arbitrators review your situation and can subsequently order repairs, as well as initiate partial or full refunds.